-If you decide to rebuild… it won’t be easy.
+Decide to rebuild… and it won’t be easy.

-If you decide to walk away… it won’t be easy.
+Decide to walk away… and it won’t be easy.

 Here’s what I mean…

-Rebuild or start over with someone new?
-There are no guarantees.
-Because while you trade partners, you don’t (and can’t) trade problems.
-The next partner down the line will wind up facing the same temptations as the partner you have now.
+Save this marriage, or start over with someone new – neither comes with guarantees.
+Because while you can trade partners, you don’t (and can’t) trade problems.
+The next woman down the line will wind up facing the same temptations as the one you are married to now.

 Am I saying that every woman is doomed to being unfaithful?

-Am I saying you should stay in a relationship regardless of your partner’s betrayal?
 NO. Again, that’s not what I’m saying.
 I believe there are times when “staying together at any price” is too high of a price to pay.
-The point I’m making here is that you don’t want to make a decision based on what you believe will be easier.
+The point I’m making here is that you don’t want to decide based on which option you believe will be easier.
 (Because neither option is easy.)

 Here’s a better idea.